meganbryan/HoriseonAccessibility/README.md

-# HoriseonAccessibility
+# Horiseon Accessibility
-#### This is the repository for Homework 1, due Nov.
-8, 2020.
+#### This project fulfills a client request for increased accessibility on a website that was previously created.

-### For this assignment, I have edited the original files that we were given to optimize accessibilities.
+### I have edited the original files that we were given to optimize accessibilities.
 #### **The ways in which I achieved this in the HTML file were:**
     * Ensuring all links have functionality
     * Adding highly descriptive accesibility text to all images